Chinese Medicine - Can Promote A Good Night’s Sleep

-4. Bringing work to bed.
+4. Bringing work, phone, computers to bed.
 Thinking about what you need to do tomorrow with a project you’re engaged in is going to stop you from really letting go of today.
 Instead, leave a pad by your bed, and write down what you need to remember, and then just let it go.

 Finally, try being a bear.
 Go and hibernate when you go to bed.
 Bears and other animals can sleep for six months at a time.
 They slow their heart rate and metabolism down during times when food isn’t plentiful and just chill.

 Surely you could give yourself 6-8 hours of the same!

 If you are curious and would like to know more - we are happy to answer your questions - just give us a call.
 (917) 210-1063

 Cristina R. de La Mar, M.S., L.Ac., Doula

 Seven Point Wellness is an Acupuncture & Chinese Medicine Clinic, located at 187 Millburn Ave., Suite #101 in Millburn, NJ, in the Trader Joe / CVS Business Complex.

 We are an easy drive from Maplewood, South Orange, Short Hills, Livingston and most cities in Union, Morris and Essex County, NJ.
 We are also an easy walk from the New Jersey Transit via bus or train.